 I also recommend you check out her Youtube channel Soapqueen tv there are tonnes of videos on soap making.

-My only caveat with Soap queen is she also uses synthetic colours and synthetic scents which I do not use when I make soap.
+My only caveat with Soap queen is she also uses synthetic colors and synthetic scents which I do not use when I make soap.

-If you want a truly natural product then you need to use essential oils and natural colourants.
+If you want a truly natural product then you need to use essential oils and natural colorants.